10 Money Saving Tips (that actually work)

 - Dinner from a food delivery app.

-But I've found the small daily things can be very sneaky.
+But smaller daily spending on things can be very sneaky.

-The 30 day rule helps you better understand how smaller daily spending affects your total monthly spending.
+The 30 day rule helps you better understand how smaller daily spending on things affects your total monthly spending.

 5. The Credit Card Hack